rynbrd/beacon/README.md

   `port` is the port the service listens on, and protocol is either `tcp` or `udp`.
 The protocol defaults to `tcp` if omitted.
 If the container does not expose a port for a defined service then it will not be announced.
+- `tags` - A list of tags with which to filter the containers to announce services for.
+Containers whose `tags-var` contains one of these tags will have its services announced by Beacon.
+- `tags-var` - The name of an environment variable on a container to read tags from.
+Tags may be used to filter containers to announce services for.
+The variable contains a comma separated list of tags to flag the container with.
 - `hostname` - The hostname the services should be reachable at.
 This should be an address reachable by external clients of your service.
 Defaults to the system hostname.